Bulgarian Turks: Transfer of land

 With the outbreak of war some Turks sold their property, mostly to wealthy local Bulgarians.
 Other Turks rented their lands, usually to dependable local Bulgarians, on the understanding that it would be handed back if and when the owners returned.
 Most departing Turks, however, simply abandoned their land and fled, the fall of Pleven had made it clear that the Russians were to win the War.
 As the Turks fled many Bulgarians seized some of the land now made vacant.
 The incidence of seizure varied regionally.
 In the north-east the Turks were numerous and, feeling safety in numbers, few of them had left and those remaining were therefore strong enough to discourage seizures by Bulgarians.
 In the north and south-west on the other hand almost all Turks had fled and their lands were immediately taken over by local Bulgarians who often divided up the large estates found in these areas.
 In the remainder of northern Bulgaria transfers, often under the cloak of renting, took place in approximately one third of the communities.
-In the Turnovo province, for example, there were seventy-seven Turkish mixed Turkish-Bulgarian villages of which twenty-four (31.0%) were seized by Bulgarians, twenty two (28.5%) were later repossessed by returning Turkish refugees, and another twenty-two remained unaffected; the fate of the remaining nine is unknown.
+In the Turnovo province, for example, there were 77 Turkish mixed Turkish-Bulgarian villages of which 24 (31.0%) were seized by Bulgarians, 22 (28.5%) were later repossessed by returning Turkish refugees, and another 22 remained unaffected; the fate of the remaining nine is unknown.
 In the south-west there was much more tension and violence.
-Here there was no provisions about renting and there were cases of Bulgarian peasants not only seizing land but also destroying buildings.
+Here there were no provisions about renting and there were cases of Bulgarian peasants not only seizing land but also destroying buildings.